fcamilleri22/dots/README.md

 **Coming Soon**: additions for Kotlin/Scala/Java development, including autotheming JetBrains' Intellij suite.

 ## What about Gaming?
 Aside from a few small Linux native Steam games I keep installed on my laptop for when I'm traveling, **I do not game with this setup.** All machines I use at work are exactly that: work machines.
-My primary computer at home is a Windows machine with tons of memory and an 8-core hyperthreaded AMD Ryzen processor (16 cores!), which I built with virtualizing clusters of small Linux machines and simulating distributed systems in mind.
+My primary computer at home is a Windows machine with tons of memory and an 8-core AMD Ryzen processor (16 threads!), which I built with virtualizing clusters of small Linux machines and simulating distributed systems in mind.
 If I'm gaming, it's happening in Windows.

 With all that being said, if you still want to game with this, look into:
 - [Wine](https://www.winehq.org/): A Windows compatibility layer for Linux.